Religion og media

 Mål og innhald

 The objective of the course is to provide the student with a basic understanding of different relations between religion and media, especially in the contemporary world, and of some methods and theoretical perspectives used in the analysis of these relations.

-Basic knowledge of relations between religion and various types of media, both in an historical and contemporary context,
+- has basic knowledge of relations between religion and various types of media, both in an historical and contemporary context.

-acquaintance with some methods and theories used for the analysis of religion and media, as well as critical perspectives related to these
+- is acquainted with some methods and theories used for the analysis of religion and media, as well as critical perspectives related to these.

-capability of putting the knowledge about religion and media in relation to the history of religions in general,
+- has the capability of putting the knowledge about religion and media in relation to the history of religions in general.

-analysing a complex theme and of drawing conclusions on one¿s own, critically examining cases, theories and methods,
+- has the capability of analysing a complex theme and of drawing conclusions on one's own, critically examining cases, theories and methods.

 The student should have a sound knowledge of English since the course literature and the lectures are in English.